dhis2/dhis2-docs-implementation/content/metadata_assessment/reference-data_elements.md

 In order to remove data elements with no values at all, there are 3 processes we can recommend:

-1. Deleting them manually through the dashboard app if you have access to them
+1. Deleting them manually through the maintenace app if you have access to them
 2. Deleting them by exporting them out and importing them back in using **DELETE** as the import mode
 3. Deleting them through the API